contactkc/cli-hashConvert/README.md

 # Hash Converter CLI Application
-ava program that converts a user-provided word to a hash value using various hashing algorithms.
+Java program that converts a user-provided word to a hash value using various hashing algorithms.
 The program supports MD5, SHA-1, and SHA-256 hashing algorithms.
 The generated hash values are saved to a text file for later reference.

 ![hashConvert-preview](/hashConvert-preview.png)